timurka43/MultiAgentSystem_Lab_III/README.md

-# MultiAgentSystem_Lab_III
+# PrisonersDilemmaSimulator
-This is the third lab in the series of 3 lab projects designed to introduce Multi-Agent Systems (MAS) as a base for Machine Learning.
-Note that these series do not feature any Machine Learning, only MAS and some basic strategy adjustment based on communication between agents.
-I completed these labs in my OO Programming, Data Structures, and Algorithms class.
+This project is the third in a series of three labs designed to introduce Multi-Agent Systems (MAS) as a foundation for understanding Machine Learning (ML).
+While these labs do not include ML techniques, they focus on the principles of MAS and basic strategy adjustments based on communication between agents.
+I completed this project as part of my Object-Oriented Programming, Data Structures, and Algorithms class.

-Here is a short description of what exactly this program does:
+## Description
+The simulator consists of two main components:

- ## PART 1:  part1.java
+## Part 1: Network Creation (part1.java)
-This program gives users the menu option to create 4 different types of networks:
+This program provides a menu-driven interface for users to create four types of networks:

-* Two of the networks are borrowed from predefined examples by Albert-László Barabási in http://networksciencebook.com/chapter/3#number-of-links
+1. Predefined Networks (2 types):

+   * Based on examples from Albert-László Barabási's [Network Science](https://networksciencebook.com/chapter/3).

+   * These networks demonstrate real-world structural principles, such as scale-free networks.
+2. Random Network, where users can specify:
+   * The number of nodes.
-* The third network lets the user pick a number of nodes and the probability of connection between any two nodes
+   * The probability of connection between any two nodes.

-* The last network takes the shape of a lattice, where each node has exactly 4 connections
+3. Lattice Network:
+   * Each node is connected to exactly four neighbors, forming a regular lattice structure.

+## Output Format:
-All networks are written to a respective text file in the following format:
+The generated networks are written to a text file in the following format:

        1 3 // 1 and 3 connected